 Opened in November 2022, the art center houses temporary exhibitions and events and also contains the Kåre Tveter Collection’s permanent collection.

-But they also have a awesome little cafe inside!
+But they also have an awesome little cafe inside!
 When you enter the building, you will need to remove your shoes and head to the second floor, where you’ll see a small local artisan shop and a spacious cafe.

 It is a quieter place, which I find inviting given how busy Fruene and Cafe Huskies can be.